 1. Apple 15″ MacBook Pro- A Perfect Laptop for Data Science

 Apple 15 Pro is an old Model of 2016.
-I Would recommend you to go for the latest one like.
+I would recommend you to go for the latest one like.
 Apple MacBook Pro

 for good performance and reliability.
-The New model price almost the same the older one, so you don’t have to worry about your budget. that this new 15″ MacBook Pro as the perfect laptop for data analysts or data scientists because it has the high-end specifications.
+The New model price almost the same as the older one, so you don’t have to worry about your budget. that this new 15″ MacBook Pro as the perfect laptop for data analysts or data scientists because it has the high-end specifications.

 With the new MacBook Pro, Apple is just trying to keep pace with the rest of the computing industry.
 The biggest upgrade is Intel’s latest CPU, which is popping up in the PC since the last fall.
 And there are also some other minor hardware tweaks.
 Actually, this is a classic Apple refresh:

 Nothing has changed.
 Keep the MacBook Pro side with the model of last year and it is impossible to tell the difference.
 However, if you are a committed Mac user, then this is what you were waiting for.
 Everyone in the competition should take a long, harsh look.